ethereum/ethereum-org-website/src/content/developers/docs/consensus-mechanisms/index.md

 ### Sybil resistance {#sybil-chain}

-Have you ever seen a websit that's being spammed by a ton of fake accounts?
+Have you ever seen a website that's being spammed by a ton of fake accounts?
 These fake accounts are run by bots which try to sell you something.
 To get around that, a lot of sites employ a system called "captchas".
 These captchas are difficult for computers to solve but easy for humans, preventing automation from making fake identities.
 Another way to prevent fake accounts is to force users to pay for a service.
 This payment associates a cost with automation, preventing armies of bots from taking over a site.

 Blockchains have a form of captcha of their own.
 This process of preventing fake identities from taking over a network is called "Sybil resistance".
 Like captcha or premium accounts on a website, Sybil resistance mechanisms associate some kind of work or value to participating in the blockchain.
 This causes an innate investment in the success of the network.